Dharaniampa/Depression-Detection-Using-Machine-Learning-Models/README.md

-Below is a concise, general-purpose `README.md` you can paste into your GitHub repo and then edit with your project-specific details (dataset name, repo URL, exact results, etc.), while keeping the structure aligned with your paper.[1]

-***

 # A Unified Framework for Depression Detection Using Machine Learning Algorithms

 This repository contains the implementation of a unified framework for detecting depression from textual data using multiple traditional machine learning algorithms.
 The work is based on the research paper **“A Unified Framework for Depression Detection Using ML Algorithms”**.
 The system focuses on analyzing user-generated text (e.g., social media posts, forums, or clinical notes) to identify depressive tendencies.[1]